signalapp/Signal-Desktop/README.md

 ## Contributing Funds

-You can donate to Signal development through the [Freedom of the Press Foundation](https://freedom.press/crowdfunding/signal/).
+You can donate to Signal development through the [Signal Technology Foundation](https://signal.org/donate), an independent 501c3 nonprofit.

 ## Cryptography Notice